Welcome to the Shaler Garden Club

 We hold 10 membership meetings from February to December, featuring knowledgeable speakers on a multitude of gardening topics.
-Our meetings are currently held at Glenshaw Valley Presbyterian Church, on the fourth Tuesday of each month at 12:00 noon, unless otherwise specified.
+Our meetings are currently held at Glenshaw Presbyterian Church, on the fourth Tuesday of each month at 12:00 noon, unless otherwise specified.
 (Please see "Events" page for a detailed listing.)

 * Field Trips to unique gardens are offered to inspire members to new gardening heights!